jibriilguure/Privacy-Policy/Nasiye-Booking-privacy-policy.md

 <h2>Information Collection and Use</h2>

-For a better experience while using our Service, we may require you to provide us with your Gmail account if you wish to contact the admins or send booking information to the admins.
+For a better experience while using our Service, we may require you to provide us with your Gmail account or apple singin (ios platform) if you wish to contact the admins or send booking information to the admins.
 This information will be used to contact you regarding your bookings and will be retained by us as described in this privacy policy.
-The app uses Gmail as a third-party service that may collect information used to identify you.
+The app uses Gmail as a third-party service and apple singin (ios platform) that may collect information used to identify you.
 Users can view the app content without needing to sign in.

 <h2>Location Information</h2>

 We use location information to show you nearby hotels if you accept location permission.
-This information is used solely for this purpose and is not shared with anyone.
+This information is used solely for this purpose and is not shared with anyone. and NOT store in our seriver and
+The data that is actively being used and processed while it is in mobile memory is specifically.

 <h2>Chat Feature</h2>